World Evangelical Alliance: Statistics

-In 2025, WEA brought together 143 national alliances of churches that would have 600 million believers.
+In 2025, WEA brought together 143 national alliances of churches.
+In 2020, the World Christian Database, the online version of the World Christian Encyclopedia, published by Edinburgh University Press, reported 152 million members of the WEA.
 Moreover, the WEA unites only a certain percentage of evangelical churches, because some churches are not members of a Christian denomination or national alliance.

 Membership

 The World Evangelical Alliance embraces member-bodies whose identity and vocation are rooted in what it understands as historic biblical Christianity.
 WEA affirms and seeks the biblical unity of Christ's body, the Church, celebrating the diversity of practices and theological emphases consistent with the WEA Statement of Faith, recognizing the existing dynamic tension between unity and diversity.

 There are three types of membership, each with its distinct qualifications and responsibilities: